 Another good definition of Going Galt is matching your income exactly to the amount of itemized deductions you have to pay no taxes.
 For example, if you have $50,000 in mortgage interest and property taxes, just make $50,000 a year and use your savings to make up the difference tof und your lifestyle.

 GOING GALT IS JUST ONE WAY OF LOOKING AT RETIREMENT

 Many have suggested I retire abroad to more socialistic countries like Canada, Australia, France, Norway, Belgium or much of Europe.
 After all, healthcare, housing, and unemployment benefits are so much greater than here in the US.
+Australia offers the highest inheritance at $501,000 too.
 It’s a good idea in theory.
 However, I love America and after paying seven figures in Federal taxes alone, I would like to enjoy some of the benefits!

 It’s the same idea with engineering your layoff after so many years of working for a corporate.
 After 11 years of dedicating my working life to my company, I sure as heck wasn’t going to quit with nothing!

 I didn’t retire at the age of 35 to protest the government.
 I retired early so I can relax and focus on the things I truly want to do.
 I want to travel to more rugged places before my knees go out.
 I’d like to play more tennis tournaments for the same reason.
 I want to spend more time with my parents.
 There’s just so much one can do during the working day that we forget because we are working so much!